adq8z9/le_accounting_nip/NUD fan.md

   ]
   "content":"{
       "description":<description of the posting>,
       <more individually needed Meta-Data could be included (e.g. as specified in a kind 37702 accounting ledger / journal structure event).
-Format in a stringified JSON object (e.g.: "xy":<zz>,)
+Format in the content field as a whole in a stringified JSON object (e.g. add new data element: "xy":<zz>,)>,
   }",
   "sig": <64-bytes lowercase hex of the signature of the sha256 hash of the serialized event data, which is the same as the "id" field>
 }